hammerlab/ketrew/README.md

 There are three kinds of links (edges) between nodes:

-- `depends_on`: nodes that need to be ensured or satisifed before a node can start,
+- `depends_on`: nodes that need to be ensured or satisfied before a node can start,
 - `on_failure_activate`: nodes that will be activated if the node fails, and
 - `on_success_activate`: nodes that will be activated only *after* a node